 Speak with a doctor before trying a new treatment, and let the doctor know if psoriasis symptoms worsen or new ones appear.

 Myxedema is a skin condition that occurs in relation to advanced hypothyroidism.
-It develops when a person has the thyroid disorder and does not receive treatment for a long period.
+It

 A myxedema rash does not resemble psoriasis.
 Instead, it appears as waxy, swollen, thickened areas of skin.